Mr-Dheer/Mr-Dheer/README.md

 # Hi, I'm Kavach Dheer! 👋
+# I want to  solve problems no one imagined.
+# I want to build technologies no one will be able to live without in few years.

 ## 🚀 About Me

-I am a **PhD Researcher at the University of Galway** with a deep interest in **Recommender Systems, Emotion AI, and AI-driven Education Technologies**.
-My research focuses on building intelligent systems that understand and adapt to user emotions, enhancing recommendation quality and user experience.
+I am a ** Researcher at the University of Galway**  and Deep learning enthusiast with a strong background in recommender systems research, LLM-based model development, and neural network optimization.
+Experienced in academic research, teaching, and end-to-end project deployment.
+Passionate about combining cutting-edge NLP and recommendation technologies to drive innovation

 ## 🔬 Research Interests